jeromelesaux/martine/README.md

 * -maskor Will apply an OR operation on each byte with the mask
 * -tilemap
     	Analyse the input image and generate the tiles, the tile map and gloabl schema.
+* -spritehard will generate 16x16 bits sprite hard for CPC plus.
+* -splitrasters will generate a rastered screen
+* -reverse create a png image from your .scr .win file

 hardware options (if you owns a M4 Card, you can transfert your results by Wifi to your CPC using those options) :
 * -host ip or dns name of your M4.
 * -autoexec will execute the launcher or sna file on your remote CPC.

-* -spritehard will generate 16x16 bits sprite hard for CPC plus.
-* -splitrasters will generate a rastered screen
-* -reverse create a png image from your .scr .win file
+## Installation

 To Install and compile
 ```